-Results from GENECLASS paralleled the STRUCTURE analyses and provided further resolution (Figure 2 and Table 3).
-We plotted the negative log likelihood assignment values for the juveniles and for the adult spring and summer Chinook salmon collections (Figure 2).
+Results from GENECLASS indicated that most of the juveniles were spring run group (Figure 1 and Table 2).
+We plotted the negative log likelihood assignment values for the juveniles and for the adult spring and summer Chinook salmon collections (Figure 1).
 The plot shows that the adult spring and summer Chinook salmon assigned well to their respective groups.
 The distinction indicated high power for distinguishing genetically between run groups.
-The plot also shows that three juveniles assigned to the summer collection (labeled in Figure 2).
-Nineteen juveniles assigned with less than 90% likelihood to a spring-run baseline collection.
-The second most likely assignment for each was the other spring-run collection indicating that the smolts were spring-run, and these were labeled "Spring" in Table 3.
-For instance, 16FT0014 assigned with 83% likelihood to Methow spring and with 17% likelihood to Twisp spring.
-It likely originated in the Methow spring-run population but had one or more alleles that were common in the Twisp spring-run population.
+The plot also shows that 14 juveniles assigned to the summer collection (plotted within or near the cluster formed by the Methow summer Chinook).
+Twelve juveniles assigned with less than 90% likelihood to a spring-run baseline collection.
+The second most likely assignment for each was the other spring-run collection indicating that the smolts were spring-run, and these were labeled "Spring" in Table 2.
+For instance, 17FA0007 assigned with 51% likelihood to Methow spring and with 49% likelihood to Twisp spring.

-In summary, three smolts assigned with high likelihood to the Methow summer Chinook salmon collection and 96 smolts assigned to Methow or Twisp spring Chinook salmon collections.
+In summary, 14 smolts assigned with high likelihood to the Methow summer Chinook salmon collection and 156 smolts assigned to Methow or Twisp spring Chinook salmon collections.